patrickwelfringer/scratch-curriculum/en-GB/Term 1/06 Desert Race/DesertRace.md

 ##STEP 2: Make the lion and the parrot move

-We want the sprite to move when you press a key.
+We want the sprites to move when you press a key.

 1. First select the lion sprite and set it to move 4 steps when you press the ‘L’ key.